Lincoln Kennedy Myths

 My favorite disassembly of the Lincoln-Kennedy legend is the one on Snopes.com.
 Barbara Mikkelson, who does most of the research and reporting on Snopes, has always been most astonishingly thorough with the way she tracks down every last scrap of an urban legend, but she also applies a very keen skeptical eye to popular claims.
 The Lincoln-Kennedy legend is primarily a list of coincidences; and when taken away from the context of all the many non-coincidences that also characterized the two men, it seems amazing.
 She writes:

-Even advice columnist Ann Landers took on this question in 1995, and aptly pointed out that there are far more differences between the men than similarities:
+Even advice columnist Ann Landers took on this question in 1995, and published a letter from a correspondent aptly pointing out that there are far more differences between the two assassinations than similarities:

 We can also consider all the ways Booth and Oswald were different.
 He was 26 years old when he shot Lincoln and died.
 Oswald was 24 when he shot Kennedy and died.
 They were born in different months.
 They were of different backgrounds, different professions, and killed for different reasons: Booth was politically motivated; Oswald was an angst-ridden loner with no clear motive.